Do you want to?

 Switching modes of travel today, you will set out for a hike through the countryside, visiting several small villages before reaching a temple overlooking the valley.
 From this higher vantage point you can enjoy great vistas of the area through which you rode yesterday and will raft later today.
 Descending back to the valley floor, enjoy a great Bhutanese lunch before setting out to raft the Pho Chu River.
 This scenic float throws some class 2 and 3 rapids at you to excite and refresh, a great way to round out our visit to the Punakha Valley.

-6: Shuttle to Paro, where we stay in the historic governor's mansion.
+Shuttle to Paro.
 Visit the family farm of your guide.

 After breakfast, you will be shuttled back to Paro, where we spend out last couple of nights.
 Our hotel here is the former residence of the local governor.
 In the afternoon, you will visit a small village further up the valley, home to the family of our Bhutanese manager.
 An opportunity to experience the daily life, as we visit the family farm and explore the village.